-DAN 105-106 Fall 105, Spring 106 Dance Concepts I-II.
-2-2 cr.
+DAN 105-106 fall 105, spring 106 Dance Concepts I-II 2-2 cr.

-Prerequisites for DAN 105: DAN 126,127.
 Prerequisite for DAN 106: DAN 105.

 The use of improvisation to introduce and develop elements of dance composition through exploration of the factors of space, rhythm and dynamics; solo and group studies.
 Additional independent studio hours are required (3 hours).